Haverhill Cultural Council

 Demonstrated planning abilities

-The following FOUR criteria MUST be met to qualify for a Haverhill Cultural Council Grant:
+The following criteria should be met to qualify for a Haverhill Cultural Council Grant:

 All projects (other than field trips) must take place within the city of Haverhill and be sponsored by a Haverhill resident or business.